Lyft (NASDAQ:LYFT) PT Raised to $18.00

-Lyft (NASDAQ:LYFT – Get Free Report) had its price objective raised by equities research analysts at Truist Financial from $15.00 to $18.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
-The firm currently has a “hold” rating on the ride-sharing company’s stock.
-Truist Financial’s price objective indicates a potential upside of 4.71% from the company’s current price.
+Lyft (NASDAQ:LYFT – Free Report) had its price objective increased by Citigroup from $15.00 to $18.00 in a research note released on Wednesday morning, Benzinga reports.
+They currently have a neutral rating on the ride-sharing company’s stock.

-Other research analysts have also recently issued reports about the stock.
-TD Cowen increased their price target on shares of Lyft from $10.00 to $12.00 and gave the stock a “market perform” rating in a report on Monday, January 22nd.
-Piper Sandler increased their price target on shares of Lyft from $17.00 to $22.00 and gave the stock an “overweight” rating in a report on Friday, March 15th.
-Needham & Company LLC reissued a “hold” rating on shares of Lyft in a report on Wednesday.
-Moffett Nathanson raised shares of Lyft from a “sell” rating to a “neutral” rating in a report on Wednesday, February 14th.
-Finally, Morgan Stanley increased their target price on shares of Lyft from $12.00 to $13.00 and gave the company an “equal weight” rating in a report on Monday.
-One investment analyst has rated the stock with a sell rating, nineteen have issued a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $16.70.
+Other research analysts also recently issued reports about the stock.
+Truist Financial raised their price target on shares of Lyft from $15.00 to $18.00 and gave the stock a hold rating in a research report on Wednesday.
+UBS Group increased their price target on Lyft from $13.00 to $14.00 and gave the stock a neutral rating in a research report on Wednesday, February 14th.
+Argus upgraded Lyft from a hold rating to a buy rating and set a $20.00 price objective for the company in a research note on Tuesday, March 5th.
+Moffett Nathanson upgraded shares of Lyft from a sell rating to a neutral rating in a research report on Wednesday, February 14th.
+Finally, Wells Fargo & Company boosted their target price on shares of Lyft from $15.00 to $18.00 and gave the company an equal weight rating in a research note on Monday, April 8th.
+One equities research analyst has rated the stock with a sell rating, nineteen have given a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat, the company currently has an average rating of Hold and an average target price of $16.70.

-Lyft (NASDAQ:LYFT – Get Free Report) last announced its earnings results on Tuesday, February 13th.
-The ride-sharing company reported ($0.05) EPS for the quarter, beating analysts’ consensus estimates of ($0.19) by $0.14.
-Lyft had a negative net margin of 7.73% and a negative return on equity of 54.80%.
-The business had revenue of $1.22 billion during the quarter, compared to analysts’ expectations of $1.22 billion.
-Equities research analysts predict that Lyft will post -0.35 EPS for the current year.
+Lyft (NASDAQ:LYFT – Get Free Report) last released its earnings results on Tuesday, February 13th.
+The ride-sharing company reported ($0.05) EPS for the quarter, topping analysts’ consensus estimates of ($0.19) by $0.14.
+Lyft had a negative return on equity of 24.10% and a negative net margin of 3.94%.
+The company had revenue of $1.22 billion for the quarter, compared to the consensus estimate of $1.22 billion.
+Equities analysts expect that Lyft will post -0.35 EPS for the current fiscal year.

 Lyft, Inc operates a peer-to-peer marketplace for on-demand ridesharing in the United States and Canada.
 It operates multimodal transportation networks that offer access to various transportation options through the Lyft platform and mobile-based applications.
 The company's platform provides a ridesharing marketplace, which connects drivers with riders; Express Drive, a car rental program for drivers; and a network of shared bikes and scooters in various cities to address the needs of riders for short trips.